NetworkManager/NetworkManager/.gitlab/merge_request_templates/Default.md

 (Describe why the merge request is useful, which use cases it addresses, which issue it fixes)

+## How was AI used in this MR

+(Explain exactly how AI was used in the process, or state that it was not used)

 ## Checklist

 Please read